Alan Sues: Career

-Sues used his GI Bill benefits to pay for acting lessons at the Pasadena Playhouse, where he performed, later making his Broadway debut in the stage play Tea and Sympathy, directed by Elia Kazan, which had a successful run in New York City beginning in 1953.
+Sues used his G.I.
+Bill benefits to pay for acting lessons at the Pasadena Playhouse, where he performed, later making his Broadway debut in the stage play Tea and Sympathy, directed by Elia Kazan, which had a successful run in New York City beginning in 1953.
 During this period, he met and married Phyllis Gehrig, a dancer and actress, subsequently starting a vaudevillian nightclub act in Manhattan — with which they toured North America before divorcing in 1958.

-After touring the country with his wife, he got more work in stand-up comedy (at Reuben Bleu and Blue Angel, both clubs in Manhattan), worked with Julius Monk, and joined an improv/sketch group with The Mad Show, which led to his being cast in Laugh-In.
+After touring the country with his wife, he got more work in stand-up comedy (at Reuben Bleu and The Blue Angel, both clubs in Manhattan), worked with Julius Monk, and joined an improv/sketch group with The Mad Show, which led to his being cast in Laugh-In.
 Outside of Laugh-In, he appeared in the classic Twilight Zone episode "The Masks", in a non-comedic role.
 He also had supporting roles in the films Move Over, Darling (1963) and The Americanization of Emily (1964).

 After Laugh-In, Sues portrayed Professor Moriarty onstage in Sherlock Holmes (opposite John Wood, and later Leonard Nimoy), which, according to Alan, was "one of my favorite roles, because it's so against type, and I loved the makeup".
 The makeup for Moriarty was used in several books about makeup as an example of shadowing and technique.
 Sues appeared in television commercials for Peter Pan Peanut Butter during the 1970s, as a tongue-in-cheek, klutzy Peter Pan.
 He toured with Singin' in the Rain, playing the Elocution Instructor.
-He also appeared in several movies, and provided voiceovers including Oh!
-Heavenly Dog and Rudolph and Frosty's Christmas in July.
+He also appeared in several movies and provided voiceovers including Oh!
+Heavenly Dog, Rudolph and Frosty's Christmas in July and Raggedy Ann & Andy: A Musical Adventure.

 During the 1970s, Sues appeared as a celebrity guest on some popular game shows of the era, including The Movie Game, Celebrity Sweepstakes, The Cross-Wits and Liar's Club.